Disney Princess Names: Official List of All Disney Princesses

 This blog post will go over all of the names of the Disney Princesses with pictures and descriptions.
 From Snow White to Jasmine, this blog post has it all!
 Be sure to check out these beautiful princesses as they come from different backgrounds and cultures.
 All girls should know about them!
 Do you have a favorite princess from Disney?

-Did you know the Shanghai Disneyland castle, the Enchanted Storybook Castle pictured at the top of this post, is the only castle dedicated to all the Disney princesses?
+Did you know the Shanghai Disneyland castle, the Enchanted Storybook Castle pictured above, is the only castle dedicated to all the Disney princesses?
 Whereas Disney World’s castle was built for Cinderella and Disneyland in Anaheim’s castle was built to honor Sleeping Beauty, the Shanghai park celebrates the entire list of Disney princesses.
 Just opened in 2016, this castle is also the largest.

 All Disney Princesses are some of the most iconic characters in the movie industry.
 They’re all unique and they’re all powerful in their own way, but who are the Disney princesses?
 Let’s explore all the princesses ‘ names and pictures, descriptions and the movies that made them a Disney Princess.

 Disney Princess Names – Official List